GrimEmbrace/GrimEmbrace/README.md

 ✦ Tone tags are sometimes needed since i do have a hard time telling whenever something is a joke or not

-✦ things i am mostly interested in currently: **Nullscape** , confinement , zenith tower, depth spelunking
+✦ things i am mostly interested in currently: **Nullscape** , confinement , zenith tower, depth spelunking, roblox arg, unstable smp , limbus company +lob corp